weareenvoy/tdd-string-calculator/readme.md

 We have a class `StringCalculator`, and we’re writing up the tests for the function `StringCalculator::add(string $numbers)`.
 We’ll get more detailed specs as we go!

-#### Test #1 -- Summing a Small String
+#### Test #1 -- Summing an Empty String

-Follow along with the code completely by following the commits in `test/1-sum-small-string`.
+Follow along with the code completely by following the commits in `test/1-sum-empty-string`.

 Our first task is to prove our method can sum from 0 to 2 numbers in a given string.
 No numbers means we return 0.